sethadam1/essential-mac-apps/README.md

 Enhanced web browsing experience with privacy and productivity features.

 ### [Firefox](https://www.mozilla.org/firefox/)
 Mozilla's privacy-focused web browser that offers excellent customization options, strong security features, and a commitment to user privacy without sacrificing performance.
+Should be everyone's backup browser if it's not your primary.

 ### [Wipr](https://giorgiocalderolla.com/wipr.html)
 A fast and efficient ad blocker for Safari that blocks ads, trackers, and other unwanted content while preserving your privacy and improving page loading speeds.